-2. From the Credit Card list box, choose the credit card that you charged the expense against.
+2. From the Credit Card drop-down list, select the credit card that you charged the expense against.

-Click the down arrow next to the Credit Card list, and choose a card from the drop-down list.
+Click the down arrow next to the Credit Card list and then select a card from the drop-down list.

 3. In the Purchased From field, record the name of the business that you paid with a credit card.